Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Everything needed to train Convolutional ASR models is included with NeMo.
 NeMo supports multiple Speech Recognition architectures, including Jasper and QuartzNet.
-These models can be trained from scratch on custom datasets or finetuned using pretrained checkpoints trained on thousands of hours of audio that can be restored for immediate use.
+These models can be trained from scratch on custom datasets or fine-tuned using pre-trained checkpoints trained on thousands of hours of audio that can be restored for immediate use.

 Some typical ASR tasks are included with NeMo: